House Energy and Commerce Committee

-Prior to being elected to Congress, Larry spent his life specializing in cardiothoracic surgery and has performed hundreds of heart surgeries and also served as President of Ohio Valley HeartCare.
+Before coming to Congress, Larry was a practicing physician and surgeon specializing in cardiothoracic surgery.
+During his time in private practice, Larry performed hundreds of heart surgeries and served as President of Ohio Valley HeartCare.
 Larry’s outstanding work and leadership in this field led to him being honored as the St. Mary’s Medical Staff Physician of the Year in 2007.
 Larry also served as Chief of Cardiothoracic Surgery and Medical Director of the open heart recovery intensive care unit at St. Mary’s Hospital.
 He is board certified in Cardiothoracic Surgery by the American Board of Thoracic Surgery.